guardian/new-mm-encodings-endpoints/README.md

 1. Create a Deployment Stage with your name on it in the API Gateway web console
 2. Ensure that the stage variable called `stage` is set to the name of the Deployment stage
 3. Set `STAGE` to this value in an environment variable in your terminal and run `make clean && make deploy`
-4. Use the API Gateway web console to find the test URL to call
+4. Use the API Gateway web console to find the test URL to call.
+Make sure it works.
-5. Deploy to CODE and PROD via CI
+5. Deploy to CODE and PROD via CI, using a Canary for PROD.

 ### Versioning and staging
 The details of how staging works in this project are somewhat different to how most other GNM projects work, so please